Rock engravings of Oued Djerat: The Horse or Caballine period

 Henri Lhote distinguishes four groups from the point of view of style.
 The first is that of the "chariots with flying gallop" and of the "warriors carrying the Libyan feather", armed with javelins.
 The zoomorphic headdress of one of them recalls that of the Shardanes of the Sea Peoples.

-The second, particular to the Djerat wadi, would be composed of slender human figurations, mainly masculine ithyphallic, with a European profile, wearing feathers and a pointed beard.
+The second, particular to the Djerat wadi, would be composed of slender human figurations, mainly masculine ithyphallic, wearing feathers and a pointed beard.
 "Several of them are busy practicing the sexual act," notes Lhote.
 Several archers "shoot each other" or chase the mouflon.

 A third group presents (station I) small figures, several of which carry a javelin, a round shield and a dagger hanging from the arm.
 The fauna is composed of felines and perhaps a rhinoceros.

 A fourth, later group appears to be alphabetical.
 It is represented by "large figures with rectangular tunics".
 The fauna is composed of giraffes, lions, cattle, mouflons, ostriches and dogs.